christiam/sample_workflows/README.md

 If you are new to CWL or docker, you may want to start by looking at some of the resources listed at the end of this page.

 ### Why a workflow language?
 Many pipeline are written in an ad hoc manner using the scripting language at hand.
 There's nothing inherently wrong with scripting languages, but a workflow language (e.g., CWL) provides a framework that helps you break your task up into distinct steps that are easier to maintain and performs more checking on input.
 You can still use a script as one of the steps.
-Additionally, the CWL framework results in pipeline that are more compliant with [FAIR principles][fair_principles]
+Additionally, the CWL framework results in pipeline that are more compliant with [FAIR principles][fair_principles].

 ### What's here that's interesting?
 Enough talk.
 What's in this directory that I should look at?